object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 :term:`separation of concerns`.
 Separation of concerns is a design principle that underpins much of what is considered to be good practice in programming.
-The idea is to divide larger tasks into smaller units each responsible for doing one thing (addressing one concern).
-Different units communicate with each other using mathematically well defined interfaces.
+The idea is to divide larger tasks into smaller units, each responsible for doing one thing (addressing one concern).
+Different units communicate with each other using mathematically well-defined interfaces.
 This makes the internal design of each unit more-or-less independent of the other units.
 Why is this important?
 There are two key reasons.
 The first is that in programming, as in maths, complexity is the enemy of understanding.
-Directly addressing a large and compex problem is likely to result in a large and complex piece of code which nobody understands.
+Directly addressing a large and complex problem is likely to result in a large and complex piece of code which nobody understands.
 Such a program will almost inevitably produce the wrong answer, and finding out what is wrong will be exceptionally difficult.